No results were found...

 You can create a group and use email tags to manually assign that group to different subscribers.
 Or, you can assign groups automatically based on subscriber behaviors, such as when they fill out a form or make a purchase.

 Imagine you manage a newsletter covering sports.
 During the subscriber signup, you can ask people to choose the sports that they like.
 Using email tags, subscribers will instantly be added to a specific group based on their choice.
-Now, instead of sending a bulk email to your full list that includes all sports, you can send a targeted group email to each group based on the sport your subscribers are most interested in.
+Now, instead of sending a bulk email to your full list that includes all sports, you can send a targeted email to each group based on the sport your subscribers are most interested in.

 MailerLite makes it easy to create and assign different email tags.